LouisRanjard/matlabHTK/Tutorial_diving_petrel/tutorial.md

 LOFREQ | Low frequency cut-off in fbank analysis | 500 HIFREQ | High frequency cut-off in fbank analysis | 12000

-Additionnally, the structure of the HMM can be also be modified in the same file allowing the user to set the number of states and Gaussian mixtures to model these states.